 Juan Lagunas Soria Memorial, 150' x 7', Acrylic, Multipurpose Room, Juan Lagunas Soria Elementary School, Oxnard, CA

 8' x 35', Acrylic, Sawdust/glue relief sculpture, Mosaic materials on MDO Boards, 50th Anniversary of CSUDH Mural, Loker Student Union, California University Dominguez Hills, Carson, CA

 Acrylic on Non-Woven Cloth, 12' x 24', created within eight days with over 200 Sitka residents, Sitka, Alaska.
 Blatchley Middle School, Sitka, Alaska.

-Winning designs for the proposed Eastern Gateway to Historic Filipinotown selected after a five year search led by HIFINC (Historic Filipinotown Neighborhood Council), created by the design team of Eliseo Art Silva and architect Celestino Geronimo.
+Winning designs for the proposed Eastern Gateway to Historic Filipinotown selected after a five-year search led by HIFINC (Historic Filipinotown Neighborhood Council), created by the design team of Eliseo Art Silva and architect Celestino Geronimo.
 The final design will be culled from the submitted proposals and developed further in partnership with HiFiNC, CD-13 and City of LA Public Works Department.
-The completed E Gateway/HiFi Welcome Arch will be unveiled October 2020.
+The completed E Gateway/ HiFi Welcome Arch will be unveiled May 7, 2022.

 Designed with community via CD-13 District Office, City of Los Angeles, CA. The main features include the Filipino Dragon (Bakunawa) etched on both sides and the Barong Tagalog designs on the facade of the marker to honor the two golden ages of Filipino culture prior to Americanization of the Philippines.